 API key 'VALUE' is not permitted from this IP: The IP is not allowed to use STREAM with this parent.

 machine GUID 'VALUE' is not allowed.: The GUID that is trying to send stream is not allowed.

 Machine GUID 'VALUE' is not permitted from this IP.: The IP does not match the pattern or IP allowed to connect to use stream.

-The connection between master and slave is a stream.
-When the master can't convert the initial connection into a stream,
+The connection between parent and child is a stream.
+When the parent can't convert the initial connection into